mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/DMA/DMA_FLASHToRAM/readme.txt

 @par Example Description

-This example provides a description of how to use a DMA to transfer a word data buffer from Flash memory to embedded SRAM through the HAL API.
+How to use a DMA to transfer a word data buffer from Flash memory to embedded SRAM through the HAL API

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.